cado-security/product-help/docs/cado/discovery-import/openshift.md

 To import data from RedHat OpenShift, follow these steps:

 1. **Generate a Collection Script**:
-   First, generate a Cado Host collection script by navigating to **Import > Cado Host** in the Cado platform.
+   First, generate a / Forensic Acquisition and Investigation Host collection script by navigating to **Import > / Forensic Acquisition and Investigation Host** in the / Forensic Acquisition and Investigation platform.

 2. **Execute the Script on the Target Container**:
    Use the commands below to execute the script on the desired container within OpenShift: